flyteorg/flytesnacks/cookbook/core/extend_flyte/README.rst

    * - Pros
      - Cons
-   * - Simple to write, just implement in python.
+   * - Simple to write, just implement in Python.
 Flyte will treat it like a container execution and blindly pass control to the plugin
      - Limited ways of providing additional visibility in progress, or external links etc
    * - Simple to publish: ``flytekitplugins`` can be published as independent libraries and they follow a simple API.